Rocky5/XBMC4Gamers/Mod Files/system/scripts/XBMC4Gamers Extras/File Patcher/readme.txt

 		Example:
 			CP|default.xbe|default_orig.xbe

-		You can use this to copy an file to a new filename and then patch that xbe instead.
+		You can use this to copy a file to a new filename and then patch that xbe instead.
 		Example:
 			CP|default.xbe|defaultws.xbe
 			HR|defaultws.xbe|2|DDDD|2222